GSLBiotech/t-coffee/README.md

   This needs to be revisited to re-activate.
 - Removed some unused variables, functions and function args, but some might still remain.
 - Allow input and executable filenames to have spaces.
+- Build and run without crashing 64-bit executable on Windows built natively with MSVC.

 # Building